synapseweb3/forcerelay/README.md

 |escrow|WIP|WIP|

 ### Business Module Registration
-When deploying the Solidity contract on Axon, an initial ICS20 transfer module is automatically registered in `OwnableIBCHandler` on port `port-0` during the contract migration process.
+When deploying the Solidity contract on Axon, an initial ICS20 transfer module is automatically registered in `OwnableIBCHandler` on port `transfer` during the contract migration process.
 This registration is open to all users.
 For detailed instructions on how to register your own business module, visit [ibc-solidity-contract](https://github.com/synapseweb3/ibc-solidity-contract) repository.

 Unlike Axon, business modules cannot be registered directly with a contract on CKB.
 To address this, we have introduced [forcerelay-ckb-sdk](https://github.com/synapseweb3/forcerelay-ckb-sdk), designed to facilitate the distribution and calling of custom modules.